asyncapi/cli/README.md

 - Run `npm run test` to make sure everything is properly set up
 - Run `npm run build` and then `bin/run` to try new CLI locally

-UX developed for the CLI should be compliant with [Command Line Interface Guideline](https://clig.dev/)
+he UX developed for the CLI should comply with the [Command Line Interface Guideline](https://clig.dev/)

 ### Command Structure and Patterns